17 Places to See Cherry Blossoms in Berlin

 The closest transport is the Warschauer Str S&U station where you can get the U1, U3, several Sbahn lines, or the M10 tram.

-The closest transport is the Museumsinsel station on the U5.
+Closest transport is the Bundestag Ubahn station where you can get the U5.

 Frankfurter Allee